SolaceLabs/pq-demo/README.md

    - goto `./build/staged`
 - split your terminal into left and right
    - on the right, split it into 3 or 4 terminals (these will be the subscribers)
-   - on the left, split it into 3 (top left will be publisehr, middle will be state controler; bottom unused for now; will be order checker
+   - on the left, split it into 3 (top left will be publisher, middle will be state controler; bottom unused for now (will be order checker)
 - start the StatefulControl app first, left side, middle pane: `bin/StatefulControl tcp://broker:55555 vpn username password`
    - this guy just keeps track of the current state of the demo for new apps as they join
-   - you should see that it connects to the broker, otherwise go debug your SMF connectivity
+   - you should see logging output on the console indicating that it connects to the broker, otherwise go debug your SMF connectivity
 - start subs next: right side, top two panes, run `bin/PQSubscriber tcp://broker:55555 vpn username password queueName`
    - e.g. `bin/PQSubscriber localhost default foo bar pq12`
-   - you should see logging output on the console indicating they have connected to the broker, and then receive a `FLOW_ACTIVE` event after 5 seconds if properly configured
+   - you should see them connect to the broker, and then receive a `FLOW_ACTIVE` event after 5 seconds if properly configured
 - start publisher next: left side, top pane.
 For this one, you need to know/remember the topic prefix you added to the PQ for it to attract messages.
    - e.g. `bin/PQPublisher localhost default foo bar pq12/`  (note the trailing slash... you need this; so if your topic you added to the queue was `demo/>`, then run publisher with `demo/` as last argument)
    - this will start the publisher nice and slow...
 2 msgs/sec.
 You should be able to see the subscribers receiving them, and based on key printed the partitioning should be working.